efore I get into the details…

-Of those two categories of mistakes, most will assume their indiscretions fall into the first category (lack of forethought), and yet the reality is that almost all extramarital affairs (98%) fall into the second category (errors of judgement).
+Of these two categories of mistakes, most people believe (at first) that their indiscretions fall into the first category (lack of forethought), and yet the it's been my experience that almost ALL extramarital affairs (over 98%) fall into the second category (errors of judgement).

-And if you don't believe me, then I invite you to take the following self-evaluation quiz.
+And if you don’t agree with me, then I invite you to take the following self-evaluation quiz.
 All you have to do is answer yes or no (in your mind) to the following questions:

-Now you would think that at first glance, we should only be able to do one at a time, right?
+Now you might think that at first glance, we should only be able to do one at a time, right?
 Not so fast.
 You see, because of our superior intelligence and flexible cognitive psychology, we humans can in fact do both.

 The answer is found in one word: Rationalizations.
-You see, rather than just taking a wrong action, we humans find ways to "rationalize" (rational-lies) our actions so that they can appear right.
-And it's our ability to rationalize our wrong actions so that they appear right that leads to the majority of our "errors of judgement" mistakes.
+You see, rather than just taking a wrong action, humans find ways to "rationalize" (rational-lies) our actions so they can appear to be right.
+And it's in our ability to rationalize our wrong actions (so that they appear right) that leads to the majority of our "errors of judgement" IE... mistakes.

 Here’s the connection…

-"Rational-lies" work like a blindfold—they temporarily suspend the person's ability to "see" that they are in fact making a serious error in judgement.
+"Rational-lies" work a lot like a blindfold.
+They temporarily suspend a person's ability to "see" that they are in fact making a serious error in judgement.

-Just like a blindfold only temporarily blocks the light, the "rational-lies" only temporarily block reality.
-Eventually, it dawns that no matter how we try to avoid reality, the fact is: no wrong choice produces right results.
-Read that again: no wrong choice is ever going to produce a right result.
+Just like a blindfold only "temporarily" blocks the light, the "rational-lies" only temporarily block reality.
+Eventually, it dawns that no matter how much or how hard we try to avoid reality, the facts are the facts.
+No wrong choice produces right results.
+Read that again.
+No wrong choice is ever going to produce a right result.
 Make sense?
 I hope so.
 Let's keep going.